-First of course the big question – should we be using good old triggers at all?
-Well, actually I’m not going to recommend anything here as it’s an opinionated topic:) People well-versed in databases would probably see good use cases for them whereas modern application developers would mostly say it’s an awful practice – doing some “magic stuff”™ kind of secretly.
-Avoiding that holy war, let’s say here that we already need to use triggers – boss’s orders.
-But then comes the question – should we be afraid of using triggers in Postgres due to possible performance penalties?
+First, the big question – should we be using good old triggers at all?
+Well, actually I’m not going to recommend anything here, as it’s an opinionated topic:) People well-versed in databases would probably see good use cases for them, whereas modern application developers would mostly say it’s an awful practice – doing some “magic stuff”™ kind of secretly.
+Avoiding that holy war, let’s say that we already need to use triggers – boss’s orders.
+But then comes the question: Should we be afraid of using triggers in PostgreSQL due to possible performance penalties?
 Should we plan to beef up the hardware or do some app optimizations beforehand?
 From my personal experience – no, mostly nothing will change in the big picture if “used moderately”.
-But let’s try to generate some numbers as that’s where the truth lives…
+But let’s try to generate some numbers as that’s where the truth lies…

 A pgbench test scenario with triggers

 All applications are generally unique, so the most critical part of usable performance tests boils down to actually setting up a more or less plausible use case.
 As Postgres comes bundled with the quick benchmarking tool pgbench, I usually tend to take it’s schema as a baseline and do some modifications on that, based on the type of application that the customer has.
 In the case of deploying triggers, the most usual use case is probably “auditing” – making sure on database level that we store some data on the author/reason for those changes on all rows.
 So to simulate such basic auditing I decided to just add two audit columns for all pgbench tables receiving updates (3 of them) in the default transaction mode.
 So let’s create last_modified_on (as timestamp) and last_modified_by (as text) and then fill them with triggers – basically something like that: